magmide/magmide/iris-notes.md

 ```

 In general the `▷=>^ n` syntax indicates a number of steps `n` accompanying the mask update?

-the only purpose of "later" is to prevent the kinds of infinite loops that can make a logic invalid (able to prove False). it's used to define propositions like weakest preconditions that must somehow bake the idea of "the program takes a step" into their meaning

-ordered families of equivalences (ofe's) are just a "convenient" (if you can call them that) way of encoding "steps" into the system. ofe's make the equivalence of some pieces of data dependent on a step index, so pieces of data might be equivalent at some indexes but not others.
-but most of the time the step indexes don't matter! most actual *data types* aren't recursive or hold some concept of computational steps in them, so the "equivalences" hold for *all* step indexes!

-a "cmra" or "camera" is the fully general version of a resource algebra that actually uses the idea of step-indexed equality.

 `wsat` is world satisfaction